Teddi Mellencamp Shares Adorable Throwback Of Her ‘I Saw Mommy Kissing Santa Claus’ Performance With Dad John

 Teddi Mellencamp took her fans back to a very special Christmas.

-The former Real Housewives of Beverly Hills star shared an adorable throwback to her Instagram page which showed her musical debut in one of her rock star dad’s music videos.
+The former Real Housewives of Beverly Hills star shared an adorable throwback to her Instagram page that showed her musical debut in one of her rock star dad’s music videos.

-In the post shared with her nearly one million followers, the 39-year-old wellness coach and trainer was seen at the tail end of a video for her father John Mellencamp’s Christmas song, “I Saw Mommy Kissing Santa Claus.”
+In the post shared with her nearly 1 million followers, the 39-year-old wellness coach and trainer was seen at the tail end of a video for her father John Mellencamp’s Christmas song, “I Saw Mommy Kissing Santa Claus.”

 In the vintage clip, the rocker had long hair and wore a vest as he performed the final lines of the song with backup singers before turning the stage over to a young Teddi, who completed the final verse with her tiny voice.
-The pint-sized future Bravo star, who was about six-years-old at the time, was dressed in a red skirt, boots, and white tights and held on to a tambourine as her proud papa looked on from across the stage and mouthed the words to the famous tune along with her.
+The pint-sized future Bravo star, who was about 6 years old at the time, was dressed in a red skirt, boots and white tights.
+She held a tambourine as her proud papa looked on from across the stage and mouthed the words to the famous tune along with her.

 Fans reacted to the adorable clip with heart emoji and sweet comments.